photocromax/WLED-live-visualizations/WLED-gifGenerator/pregen/README.md

+Subdirectories contains:

-Subdirectories contains pre-generated gifs using 2 colors (default wled orange and its blue opposite).
+pre-generated FX gifs using 2 colors (default wled orange and its blue opposite).

+pre-generated Palette gifs using "Palette" FX (65);

 The strip is displayed in zigzag order

 Naming convention: